crowdfavorite-mirrors/wp-piklist/readme.txt

 *   Lock the box, so users cannot move or hide them.
 *   Add meta box to a specific Page/Post ID.

-= Simple, Groupable Widgets =
+= Simple Widgets =
-*   Group widgets into one widget to save space, and make finding them easier
 *   Create one file for your Widget settings, and one for your output... all done!
-*   Use any Piklist field type in your widget settings page.

 = Powerful Fields =
-*   Backend, Frontend, Widgets... it all works the same.
+*   ANY field or groups of fields can be a repeater.
+*   Validate and Sanitize any field.

-= Lots of field types (and more coming soon!): =
+= Lots of field types (and more coming soon!) =
 *   text
 *   textarea
 *   checkbox
 *   radio
 *   select
 *   post editor
+*   file upload
+*   image upload
 *   hidden
 *   html
 *   date chooser
 *   color picker
 *   add more
+*   HTML5

 = Choose a content type for your field (You can even mix-n-match on one form) =
 *   post